JerryC8080/sailsx/x-mocha/README.md

 ### What Happened

-The `x-mocha` will crate the file below:
+The `x-mocha` will create some files below:

 1. ./test/*
 2. ./config/env/test.js